 During rabbinical school, Sarah worked in a variety of settings, including pulpits, social justice organizations, mikvaot, hospitals, and in adult and youth education.
 Previously, Sarah worked at the American Jewish World Service, where she designed curricula, wrote divrei Torah, ran the Jewish justice text database On1Foot.org, trained educators, and designed and led service-learning programs.
 She is a well-regarded adult education teacher, and has taught across the country and in Israel.

-Sarah lives in Riverdale, New York, with her husband, Rabbi William Friedman, and their daughter.
+Sarah lives in Riverdale, New York, with her husband, Rabbi William Friedman, and their children.
 She can be reached at [email protected]